-The original English language version, put out in what was essentially a limited edition back in 2008.
+The original English language version, put out back in 2008.
 Reportage was a pair of former BBC reporters who didn’t much like each other operating out of a house in North London.
 We had a book launch with wine and speeches at Daunt Books in Holland Park.

 Reportage went bankrupt not long after this was published.
 At one time their ‘Franco’s International Brigades’ [or amazon.com] was going for ridiculous prices on eBay but is a lot cheaper these days.
 Don’t buy it.
 The Hurst/Thistle version is better in every way, from prose to facts.

-I remember writing this book in some Essex warehouse when I should have been working, a conveyor belt running just behind me and Polish girls everywhere wondering what the hell I was doing.
+I remember working on this version of the book in some Essex warehouse when I should have been paying more attention to a spreadsheet, a conveyor belt running just behind me and Polish girls everywhere wondering what the hell I was doing.
 It is a significant rewrite of the very first book, published in Spanish the previous year.

 LAS BRIGADAS INTERNACIONALES DE FRANCO – HARDBACK (DESTINO, 2007)